Lesson 1 of5

 WHERE DO I FIND IT?

-In the Protestant canon Lamentations is the twenty-fifth book of the Old Testament.
-It lies between Jeremiah and Ezekiel.
+In the Protestant canon Lamentations is the 25th book of the Old Testament.
+It lies between the prophetic books of Jeremiah and Ezekiel.

 WHO WROTE IT?

-In both Jewish and Christian tradition the book is attributed to Jeremiah.
+Authorship of the Book of Lamentations is unknown.
+The book traditionally has been attributed to Jeremiah, whose prophetic career coincided with the destruction of Jerusalem and who was also associated with the writing of laments (e.g., Jeremiah 8:18-9:1).
 That claim has been challenged with reason, but it has not been completely displaced.
 Current emphasis centers on the function of the book more than on identifying a specific individual author.

 WHEN WAS IT WRITTEN?

-It is customary to understand the book to have arisen in the wake of the destruction of Jerusalem.
+The book arose in the wake of the destruction of Jerusalem in 586 B.C.E.
 The expressions in the book are sufficiently general and conventional to fit other periods, but this does not lessen their accuracy or horror.
-They have continued to be used in liturgies memorializing subsequent moments of horror in Jewish history.
-There is, however, no compelling reason to imagine an original setting other than shortly after 587 B.C.E.
-At the very least, the writer asks the reader to imagine a catastrophe and suffering no less extensive than that experienced in the destruction of Jerusalem in 587.
+They have continued to be used in liturgies memorializing subsequent moments of catastrophe in Jewish history.

 WHAT’S IT ABOUT?